reptar/reptar.github.io/docs/collections.md

     static: true
 ```

-This says that for all files found within `./imags` are to be directly copied over into the built site.
+This says that for all files found within `./images` are to be directly copied to our output destination.

-No other configuration options are available as this is simply a straight copy of the files.
+No other configuration options are available as this is simply a straight copy.